Home

 Gluten Sensitivity Symptoms

 Gluten sensitivity symptoms are not a just problem for people with celiac disease.
-Many people with chronic ill health and no diagnosis could very well actually have symptoms of gluten intolerance but don't realise it.
+Many people with chronic ill health and no diagnosis could very well actually have symptoms of gluten intolerance but don't realize it.

 Research has shown that it is not necessary to have a celiac gene to get an antibody immune reaction to gliadin or gluten.